simh/simh/0readmeAsynchIO.txt

 disk also running with idling enabled booted for 4 hours had less that 5 seconds of clock drift (approximately 0.03%).

+Co-Scheduling Clock and Multiplexer (or other devices)

+Many simulator devices have needs to periodically executed with timing on the order of the simulated system's clock ticks.
+There are numerous reasons for this type of execution.
+Meanwhile, many of these events aren't particular about exactly when they execute as long as they execute frequently enough.
+Frequently executing events has the potential to interfere with a simulator's attempts to idle when the simulated system isn't actually doing useful work.

+Interactions with attempts to 'co-schedule' multiplexer polling with clock ticks can cause strange simulator behaviors.
+These strange behaviors only happen under a combination of conditions:
+  1) a multiplexer device is defined in the simulator configuration,
+  2) the multiplexor device is NOT attached, and thus is not being managed by the asynchronous multiplexer support
+  3) the multiplexer device schedules polling (co-scheduled) when not attached (such polling will never produce anything input).
+In prior simh versions support for clock co-scheduling was implmented separately by each simulator, and usually was expressed by code of the form:
+    sim_activate (uptr, clk_cosched (tmxr_poll));
+As a part of asynchronous timer support, the simulator framework has been extended to generically provide clock co-scheduling support.
+The use of this new capability requires an initial call (usually in the clock device reset routing) of the form:
+    sim_register_clock_unit (&clk_unit);
+Once the clock unit has been registered, co-scheduling is achieved by replacing the earlier sim_activate with the following:
+    sim_clock_coschedule (&dz_unit, tmxr_poll);

 Run time requirements to use SIM_ASYNCH_IO.
 The Posix threads API (pthreads) is required for asynchronous execution.